project-open-data/project-open-data.github.io/whitepapers/funding-sub-tier-agency.md

 ## Key Considerations in Providing Feedback

-Please review the definitions above and submit your feedback to us, letting us know how these definitions currently serve (or do not serve) your organization.
+As we continue the process of finalizing these data elements, we want to incorporate public feedback at all points of the process.
+To facilitate that, the above definitions represent those currently found in federal communities and systems.
+We encourage you to share your feedback on these existing definitions so that we may fold your insight into our work as we draft proposed definitions – this is an opportunity for you to get involved in the standardization process at an early stage.

 In particular, as we standardize the definition for funding agency, we are considering how to track and display sub tier and office information for funding agency.
 The Federal community is discussing the utility of potentially tracking this data element and how best to display it.